Skip to main content

 Version: User Guides (Cloud)

-Select the Right CU
+Select the Right Cluster Type

 Selecting the right Compute Unit (CU) is a crucial step when creating a cluster in Zilliz Cloud.
-A CU is the basic unit of compute resources used for parallel processing of data, and different CU types comprise varying combinations of CPU, memory, and storage.
+A CU is the basic unit of compute resources used for parallel processing of data, and different cluster types comprise varying combinations of CPU, memory, and storage.

-Understand CU types
+Understand cluster types

-CU Type
+Cluster Type

 Search QPS